49. God Becomes Man at the Center Point of History

 In the Year of Our Lord

-An example of the use of Anno Domini, using the birth year of the Christ child - the Incarnation - to reset how we order time.
+An example of the use of Anno Domini, using the birth year of the Christ child - the Incarnation history - to reset how we order time.
 This would later be changed from BC/AD to BCE/CE due to 'progress.'

 Below is a photograph of a mosaic of Christ Pantocrator.
 Pantocrator is a Byzantine designation that means “ruler over all” or “ruler of the universe.”